 Don’t use a tuner to avoid using your ears.
 They are a great time saving device and I couldn’t imagine playing a gig or recording without one but they can make one lazy.
 Don’t assume that having a tuner means you don’t have to learn to tune by ear.
 A Korg tuner is about $20.A chromatic tuner is best (chromatic means it tunes all notes, not only EADGBE).

 4. Practice simple songs.
 Playing scales, and exercises get boring real fast when you don’t have a reason to practice and improve.
 Nobody, (except, maybe speed-metalheads) decides to learn the guitar with the intention of mainly playing scales.

 Pick a very simple tune that you know inside out.
-Nursery rhymes, X-mas carols, TV theme songs are all perfect.
-The object is recognize melodies and chord changes and play them .
+Nursery rhymes, easy TV theme songs are all perfect.
+The object is to recognize the melodies and chord changes and play them.
 Don’t worry about which string or fret you start on.
-Trying to figure out simple melodies by trial and error (we call this Noodling).
+Try to figure out simple melodies by trial and error (we call this Noodling).
 Humming along helps.

 Scales are tools to teach dexterity and the relationships of notes.
 They can help you to play solos but shouldn’t be used as solos.
 Learn at least one song per week.
 Smoke on the Water, Wipe Out, Louie Louie, House of New Orleans are all good first songs.